oracle/node-oracledb/doc/api.md

 Node.js has four background worker threads by default (not to be confused with the newer user space worker_threads module).
-If you open more than four [standalone connections](#connectionhandling) or pooled connections, such as by increasing [`poolMax`](#proppoolpoolmax), then you should increase the number of worker threads available to node-oracledb.
+If you open more than four [standalone connections](#connectionhandling) or pooled connections, such as by increasing [`poolMax`](#proppoolpoolmax), then you must increase the number of worker threads available to node-oracledb.

 A worker thread pool that is too small can cause a decrease in application performance, can cause [deadlocks][22], or can cause connection requests to